-PHOTON - AXION CONVERSION CROSS-SECTIONS IN A RESONANT CAVITY WITH GENERAL MODE
+PHOTON-AXION CONVERSION CROSS-SECTIONS IN A RESONANT CAVITY WITH TM{m10} MODE

-DAO THI LE THUY AND LE NHU THUC

-Hanoi National University of Education
+DAO THI LE THUY, LE NHU THUC, AND DANG VAN SOA Hanoi National University of Education

 Abstract.
-Photon-axion conversions in the resonant cavity with the general mode (TM{mn0}) are considered in detail by the Feynman diagram method.
-The differential cross-sections are presented and numerical evaluations are given.
-It is shown that there is a resonant conversion for the considered process, in which the conversion cross-sections are much larger than those of the wave guide in the same conditions.
-Some estimates for experimental conditions are give from our results.
+Photon-axion conversions in the resonant cavity with the mode (TM{m10}) are considered in detail.
+The differential cross-sections and numerical evaluations are presented.
+It is shown that there is a resonant conversion for the considered process at low energies, in which the conversion cross-sections are much larger than those of the wave guide in the same conditions.
+Some estimates for experimental conditions are given from our results.